pietervdvn/MapComplete/Docs/BuiltinLayers.md

   - This layer is shown at zoomlevel **0** and higher
+  - **This layer is included automatically in every theme.
+This layer might contain no points**
   - Not visible in the layer selection by default.
 If you want to make this layer toggable, override `name`